 The exterior finishes of the building consists of painted stucco finishes.
-At the time of inspection, damage was observed in the stucco finish in multiple locations (Photographs No. 8 and 14).
+At the time of inspection, damage and cracks in the exterior stucco finishes were observed in multiple locations (Photographs No. 10 through 12).
+Peeling paint was observed on the guardrails in the south stairway (Photograph No. 16).
 Overall, the general condition of the exterior finishes is in good condition.
 See Appendix C for referce site photographs.